apache/drill/_docs/zh/tutorials/080-orchestrating-queries-with-airflow.md

 ---
 title: "Orchestrating queries with Airflow"
 slug: "Orchestrating queries with Airflow"
-parent: "Tutorials"
+parent: "教程"
 ---

-This tutorial walks through the development of an Apache Airflow DAG that implements a basic ETL process using Apache Drill.
+This tutorial walks through the development of Apache Airflow DAG that implements a basic ETL process using Apache Drill.
 We'll install Airflow into a Python virtualenv using pip before writing and testing our new DAG.
 Consult the [Airflow installation documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation.html) for more information about installing Airflow.

 I'll be issuing commands using a shell on a Debian Linux machine in this tutorial but it should be possible with a little translation to follow along on other platforms.